oh-tarnished/mimos/README.md

 - **Animation**

-  To start Server, run this
+  To start Animation Server, run this

   ```
   $ # Development Mode